Ahnfelt/uld-hd/README.md

 - To generate your first shader, run:

-``runhaskell TimeLens.hs``
+``runhaskell Examples/TimeLens.hs``

 - This will generate an `index.html` file.
 Right click on this file and select "run".

 That's it.
 You must have support for WebGL (most computers do).
-When you want to try another example, simply `runhaskell SomethingFooBar.hs` and then click the refresh icon on the tab that displays the animation.
+When you want to try another example, simply `runhaskell Meetup/SomethingFooBar.hs` and then click the refresh icon on the tab that displays the animation.